 A mortgage relief professional reviews your Nebraska loan situation, confirms whether a Notice of Default has been recorded, and identifies which programs apply at your current stage.

 A complete loss mitigation application for a Nebraska loan typically includes: the servicer's hardship application form, two months of recent bank statements, two months of recent pay stubs or documentation of all income sources, two years of federal tax returns, a hardship letter explaining the circumstances of the default, and — for self-employed borrowers — a profit and loss statement.
-Each servicer has specific requirements; Fannie/Freddie servicers follow GSE guidelines, FHA servicers follow HUD guidelines, VA servicers follow VA requirements, and USDA servicers follow Rural Development guidelines.
+Each servicer has specific requirements; Fannie/Freddie servicers follow GSE guidelines, FHA servicers follow federal servicing guidelines, VA servicers follow VA requirements, and USDA servicers follow Rural Development guidelines.
 A professional knows the specific requirements for your loan type and servicer and ensures the application is complete before submission.

 Disclaimer: This article is for informational purposes only and does not constitute legal or financial advice.
 Mortgage Options Network is operated by Pipeline Harbor Digital LLC.
 We connect homeowners with experienced mortgage relief professionals who can help evaluate their options.